Dynamic Gossip: Graph characterization of success for LNS

 \subsection{Where $\LNS$ is not weakly successful}

 Next on our list is weak success.
-A gossip graph need not be a sun graph in order for $\LNS$ to be weakly successful on it, as witnessed by the sequence $ab; ac; bc$ in the figure below.

-It seems hard to find graphs on which $\LNS$ is unsuccessful, as numerous examples in this section will demonstrate.
-And once you have found one, add one edge, or one node and one edge, and a successful execution may be possible again.
-For example, adding a (any) edge to the unsuccessful gossip graph on the left makes it weakly successful, as evidenced by the successful sequence below it:
+In the introduction we saw a gossip graph that is not a sun on which some sequence is $\LNS$-successful and another maximal sequence is unsuccessful.
+Given a graph on which $\LNS$ is unsuccessful, add an edge, or a node and a edge, and a successful sequence may exist yet again.
+For example, on the gossip graph on the left $\LNS$ is unsuccessful.
+But adding any edge makes it weakly successful, as evidenced by the successful sequence below it (see also Figure \ref{fig.doublebushex2}, later.)

-We define two classes of graphs that are $\LNS$-unsuccessful, that of the {\em bush} and that of the {\em double bush}.
-(The unsuccessful one above is a bush.)
-Our characterization result is then that those are all, so that $\LNS$ is weakly successful on their complement.
+We define two weakly connected graphs that are $\LNS$-unsuccessful, the {\em bush} and the {\em double bush}.
+The unsuccessful graph above will be a bush.
+In this section we prove that $\LNS$ is not weakly successful on bushes and double bushes.
+This will be is easy. in the next section we prove that $\LNS$ is weakly successful on any other weakly connected graph.
+This will be hard.
+First, we introduce additional tree terminology that we will use in these sections.

-An initial gossip graph $G = (A,N,S)$ is a {\em tree} iff $(A, (N\setminus I_A)^{-1})$ is a directed rooted tree, i.e., from the perspective of the relation $N\setminus I_A$, there is unique node $r$ called {\em root} such that for any node $x$ there is a unique directed path from $x$ to $r$.
+An initial gossip graph $G = (A,N,S)$ is a {\em tree} iff $(A, (N\setminus S)^{-1})$ is a directed rooted tree, i.e., from the perspective of the relation $N\setminus S$, there is unique node $r$ called {\em root} such that for any node $x$ there is a unique directed path from $x$ to $r$.
 Any node not accessible from other nodes is a {\em leaf}, and a path from a leaf to the root is a {\em branch}.